PART 1 of 4

 Good candidates – are you right for the job?

 Even though we’ll spend these next sessions learning the basics of degree planning, keep in mind that ANY college credit your teen earns in high school puts them ahead.
 Your teen doesn’t have to earn a college degree in high school!
 But, if your teen falls into one of the categories below, you’re probably already thinking about degree planning (and maybe they are, too!).
-I think there are a cases when families are especially good candidates for degree planning.
+I think there are a cases when families are especially good candidates for DIY degree planning in high school.

 Your teen is an entrepreneur.
 Entrepreneur teens focus on solutions and often end up starting their own business.
 If your teen is an entrepreneur, you probably already feel like they are revving their engines while being stuck in neutral.
 Teens with small businesses, or those getting ready to launch one, tend to have an above-average level of motivation and drive.
 These teens may look at school as “checking the box” so they can get busy with their real life.
 Further, they think spending 4 years to earn a college degree might be a waste of time or money.
 Entrepreneurs make excellent candidates for degree planning in high school and, when given the opportunity for a self-paced curriculum or credit by exam, generally finish a degree in about half the time.